Teaching refraction of light in upper elementary? Try this simple (but remarkable) lab. Kids explore three situations where water bends the rays.

 Enjoy Teaching Light

 Ms. Sneed sat back in her chair.
-“I love this set of light activities.
-Five stations let kids explore concepts with simple activities.”
+“I love this physical science projects.
+Five stations let kids explore concepts with simple light activities.”

 Mr. Frank nodded and smiled.
 “For each of these stations, students become totally engaged – and I love how they can work independently.
 It makes my job so easy and fun.”